deepgram/web-next/content/blog/posts/ai-show-what-will-the-ai-utopia-look-like/index.md

 **Susan:** Well that was your world, teasing a weak signal out using machine learning techniques.

 **Scott:** Absolutely.
 You could try to set up rules and write them but it becomes hard because there are all these exceptions.
 It might be better if I just tell it: "That's right, that's wrong, that's right, that's wrong.
 If this is of that type, that's of this type."
 Then you just do that a few thousand times and then say, "Figure it out yourself."
 You pick all the parameters in order to satisfy that and it works very well.
 And, it totally changes how you think about the world.
 I could spend all my time writing an algorithm or, I could spend all my time getting relevant data and labeling it and then, how is that going to turn out in the end?
 We're seeing over and over that spending the time on the algorithm is not usually the best option unless you have a very small amount of data.

-**Susan:** Well, you know,

-There's a truism in the machine learning world and, we've kind of hit this before but, data will live forever, your algorithm likely won't.
+**Susan:** Well, you know, there's a truism in the machine learning world and, we've kind of hit this before but, data will live forever, your algorithm likely won't.

 **Scott:** It always gets better.